 1. Find The Perfect Product For Your Hair Type

-- Like any other grooming product, every brand uses different ingredients that may benefit certain hair types and do very little for others.
+- Like any other grooming product, every brand of hair serum uses different ingredients that may benefit certain hair types and do very little for others.

 - You must find the perfect product best suited for your hair type.
 You must also be aware of the ingredients used.
 This could often mean experimenting with a few products before finding the right one.
 Also, there is a misconception that people with fine hair cannot use any serums because serums will make their hair flat.
 But, in reality, those with fine hair also can use serums with lighter formulas.

 - If you are one who styles their hair often, then you should opt for the products that also act against the heat damage from styling tools like curling or flat irons and blow dryers

 - Always choose hair serums with keratin as an ingredient if your hair is already damaged.
 It can help put protein back in the hair.